dotnet/Open-XML-SDK/README.md

 [Open-Xml-PowerTools](https://github.com/OfficeDev/Open-Xml-PowerTools) provides example code and guidance for implementing many of the above important Open XML scenarios.
 Be sure to check it out before re-inventing your own solutions.

+The Open-Xml-Sdk relies on the System.IO.Packaging namespace.
+There is an implementation of System.IO.Packaging in the WindowsBase assembly, and there is a new, open source implementation of System.IO.Packaging that is included with version 2.6 of the Open-Xml-Sdk.
+Because of this, there are six projects in the Visual Studio solution.
+[This screen-cast](https://www.youtube.com/watch?v=B13IYHKhcc8) describes the six projects, and explains the purpose behind each.

 Copyright (c) Microsoft Open Technologies, Inc.  All rights reserved.
 Licensed under the Apache License, Version 2.0.
 See License.txt in the project root for license information.